cslarsen/dna-traits/README.md

 seconds to read a million SNPs --- I've also seen some parsers take up to 8 seconds.

-*This one* consistently lands on a mere 0.16 seconds on my (old) machine.
-The reason it's so fast is because it memory maps the file and always scans forward --- every byte in the file is only ever touched once.
+*This one* consistently lands on a mere 0.16 seconds on _my_ machine.
+It's so fast is because it memory maps the file and always scans forward --- every byte in the file is only ever touched once.
 To top it off, I'm using the Google dense hash map for storing SNPs by RSID, which is extremely fast.

 While slow parsing is not a big concern for serious users, the existence of a fast open source parser may also benefit other projects.
 And, admittedly,